 The budget process conducted by the Vice President Finances must lay a solid foundation for ensuring that SUSK operates in a fiscally appropriate manner and sustains funding for next steps in future years.
 It is imperative that a realistic budget is established annually and it is assessed regularly throughout the year.
 Furthermore, the implementation of an endowment fund must be seriously considered as SUSK must be in a positive financial position in order to adapt to changes in student needs and offer support in the coming years.
 Once financial stability is secured and an endowment fund is established, SUSK can look ahead to successfully sustaining the organization and offering members with effective support for fundraising and event planning from one central hub.

 Finally, strategy plays an important role in making positive improvements to SUSK as well.
-Examining documented achievements

-With respect to social media, SUSK must develop a strategy to unify its presence and communicate with individuals across the country more broadly and more consistently.
-By providing students with information about events or issues that occur nationwide and abroad, we will promote ties and consolidate efforts to unify Ukrainian Canadian students.
-However, steps beyond social media presence must also be taken in order to form one cohesive whole.
-Reflecting upon who we are as an organization is essential along with what we believe in, what we hope to accomplish, and what role we should have in the Ukrainian community in and evolution can be cardinal to the organization's success as well as social media, talent allocation, fundraising, and networking.
+Examining documented achievements and evolution can be cardinal to the organization's success as well as social media, talent allocation, fundraising, and networking.
 It will be of the utmost importance for the incoming SUSK National Executive to take on a leadership role in implementing their vision and bringing together student stakeholders to develop a "student-centric" strategy.